bitburner-official/bitburner-src/markdown/bitburner.ns.weaken.md

 </td><td>

-Hostname/IP of the target server to weaken.
+_(Optional)_ Hostname/IP of the target server to weaken.
+Optional.
+Defaults to current server if not provided.

 </td></tr>